EricSorum/recipe-avalanche/README.md

 Recipe Avalanche

-Use web app here: https://ericsorum.github.io/recipe-avalanche/
+This web app may be used here: https://ericsorum.github.io/recipe-avalanche/

 This application uses the spoonacular.com API to search recipes by ingredients.
 By pressing one of the ingredient buttons, the user gets a list of recipes using that ingredient.